zjuDBSystems/SVBench/README.md

 ## Experiments

-Our survey paper uses **_SvBench_** to conduct the following four sets of experiments on the aforementioned example DA tasks in order to answer the questions proposed in the paper:
+Our survey paper has utilized **_SvBench_** to conduct the following four sets of experiments on the example DA tasks in order to answer the questions proposed in the paper:

 (1) We compare the efficiency of five base SV computing algorithms with several hybrid algorithms, answering the question **Can the hybrid SV approximation algorithms always ensure higher efficiency than the algorithm using only one of the integrated techniques?**